mumu8910/snRNA_NF/README.md

 **Tips:**
 If you want to use our scripts for analysis, some parameters need to be modified according to your own environment.

+---

+**Raw data:**
+The raw single-nucleus RNA-seq data generated in this study have been deposited in the CNGB Sequence Archive of China National GeneBank DataBase under accession code **[CNP0003087](https://db.cngb.org/search/project/CNP0003087)**.